Voyagoux : Tips & Inspiration

 5. Pike Place Chowder (Seattle, Washington) - Known for its clam chowder and other seafood dishes.

-In the United States, there are duty-free stores where you can shop and save on taxes.
-These stores are usually found at airports, border crossings and certain shopping malls.
-Please note that you must present your passport and international flight ticket to be eligible for tax-free shopping.
+In the United States, there are duty-free shops where you can shop and save on taxes.
+These shops are usually located at airports, border crossings, and certain shopping malls.
+Please note that you must present your passport and international flight ticket to be eligible for duty-free shopping.

 Popular shopping destinations

-The United States is known for its shopping culture and offers numerous shopping destinations.
-Some popular destinations are:
+The United States is known for its shopping culture and offers countless shopping destinations.
+Some popular destinations include:

 2. Rodeo Drive (Beverly Hills, California) - An upscale shopping street lined with high-end designer stores.

-3. Mall of America (Bloomington, Minnesota) - One of the largest malls in the US, with hundreds of shopping and entertainment options.
+3. Mall of America (Bloomington, Minnesota) – One of the largest shopping malls in the U.S., featuring hundreds of stores and entertainment options.

-4. Michigan Avenue (Chicago, Illinois) - Also known as "The Magnificent Mile", with a mix of luxury boutiques and large department stores.
+4. Michigan Avenue (Chicago, Illinois) – Also known as "The Magnificent Mile," featuring a mix of luxury boutiques and large department stores.

 5. South Coast Plaza (Costa Mesa, California) – A shopping destination featuring both high-end designer brands and affordable stores.